Roger de Birthorpe

 Roger de Birthorpe (c.1280–c.1345) was an English landowner and lawyer who had a distinguished career in Ireland as a judge, becoming Chief Baron of the Irish Exchequer in 1327.
 His career however was marked by violence and controversy: he fled to Ireland after being imprisoned for trespass after a raid on Sempringham Priory, although he was later pardoned for his part in the raid.
 He was a friend and neighbour of Sir Geoffrey Luttrell of Irnham, who commissioned the Luttrell Psalter.

 Family

 He was born at Birthorpe in Lincolnshire, the eldest son of John de Birthorpe, Lord of the Manor of Birthorpe.
+The family had held Birthorpe for several generations.
+He was occasionally called de Werthorpe.
 He qualified as a lawyer and is known to have acted as his father's attorney.
 He succeeded to the family estates before 1312.
 He has been described as a "forceful and dextrous" speaker, but, like many medieval landowners, he was quite capable of resorting to violence to achieve his ends.
+His wife was named Joan: they appear to have been childless.